When your business is growing, the thought of hiring, vetting, and managing tour guides can be daunting.

 When you’re interviewing a guide, pay close attention to the way they carry themselves in a conversation.
-Do they seem comfortable with public speaking?
+Do they have great public speaking skills?
+What about their presentation skills?
 Does the conversation flow naturally?
 These are great indicators that a guide will keep your guests engaged and provide them with excellent customer service.

 Excellent tour guides know how to engage with different personality types and navigate group dynamics.
-This is an essential and often underrated skill.
-But it shouldn’t go unnoticed.
+Having exceptional people skills is essential and often underrated.

-A quality tour guide can read the group’s dynamics and find ways to connect them, so everyone has a great experience.
+A quality tour guide can practice active listening, read the group’s dynamics, and find ways to connect them, so everyone has a great experience.
 Sightseeing tours, for instance, will attract a wide variety of customers, from families to couples to young groups of friends.

 Guides should understand how to ensure that everyone in the group feels heard without one person or subgroup dominating the experience or the tour guide’s attention.